-Killer Klowns from Outer Space is a low budget B movie lovingly crafted to be an homage to the cheesy, black and white horror flicks of the 1950s.
+Killer Klowns from Outer Space is a low budget science fiction B movie lovingly crafted to be an homage to the cheesy, black and white horror flicks of the 1950s.
 Starring Suzanne Snyder, Grant Cramer, John Allen Nelson and John Vernon, the film is about an alien invasion of killer clowns.
 It’s a B-movie that has since become an enduring cult classic.

 In the town of Crescent Cove, a guy named Mike Tobacco (played by Grant Cramer) is parked in a car with his girlfriend Debbie (played by Suzanne Snyder).

 A strange object is seen in the sky falling to earth.
 A farmer in the woods stumbles upon a large circus tent structure and is captured by the alien clowns.
 Mike and Debbie, venturing into the woods, find the circus tent and start exploring it.
 It is a crazy-house like spaceship and is inhabited by alien clowns, who shoot at them with popcorn guns.